-In the property sector, competitive pricing will be required to sell the existing completed inventory.
-The Group will also continue with the strategy to offer more affordable vacation homes (sub Baht 10 million) such as Cassia Phuket and Laguna Park.
-Cassia is a development managed by a new Banyan Tree brand with units priced from Baht 5 million while Laguna Park is a gated residential development adjacent to the resort comprising townhomes and detached homes.
-These townhomes and villas are typically smaller than the previous Laguna Village projects in order to keep price points attractive.
+In the property sector, competitive pricing will be required to maintain strong rates of sales.
+The Group will also continue with the strategy to offer more affordable properties (sub Baht 10 million) such as Cassia Phuket and Dhawa Phuket which are managed by new Banyan Tree brands with units priced from Baht 5 million upwards.
+Following the success of Laguna Park 1, Laguna Park 2 (mid-range residential property) is offered.
+These townhomes and villas are typically smaller than previous Laguna Village Residences projects in order to keep price points attractive.